Stanford-Online/js-input-samples/videowatch/README.md

 - `jschannel.js`: the javascript file that allows javascript-type problems to work at all.
 You should not need to change this.
 I didn't make this one.
 - `videowatch.js`: the javascript file that passes video info back to the grader.
 You should not need to change this.
 - `videowatch.html`: the HTML file that will be iframed into the page.
-You should not need to change this unless you have more than one matching problem in your course.
+You should not need to change this.
 - `videowatch.xml`: the XML used to create the problem within Studio.
-Includes both Python for grading and a problem state variable.
+Includes both Python for grading and javascript to check on the video time every half-second.
 You can adjust the grading strictness and the prompt; leave everything else alone.